Exabyte-io/documentation/docs/compute/overview.md

 `Debug` level provides a relatively small amount of compute resources immediately with no wait time at an increased cos.

 `Saving` compute level is charged at a significantly lower price than Regular, because it is using compute resources that are currently idle.
 Users need to be aware, however, that cost-saving compute resources may be terminated depenging on the load in the datacenter.
-More information of this subject is [here](../cli/jobs.md#job-termination)
+More information on this subject is [here](../cli/jobs.md#job-termination)

 ## Resources